davismiler/InterviewAI/README.md

 - 📝 **Real-Time Transcription**
   - Get instant AI-generated feedback after each session, including ratings, improvement tips, and evaluation summaries.

-- 💬 **Feedback Portal**
-  - Take the interview with AI voice agent, and receive instant feedback based on your conversation.

 ## 🛠️ Tech Stack